-Acknowledgments

-The authors thank the researchers from the Nanofacbrication and Nanomanufacturing group in the Department of Mechanical Engineering at WPI.
+Acknowledgments.
+The authors thank the researchers from the Nanofacbrication and Nanomanufacturing Group in the Department of Mechanical Engineering and the Database Systems Research Group in the Department of Computer Science at WPI.
+The support and encouragement of the Department of Math and Computer Science at Virginia State University is also gratefully acknowledged.